On subdirect products of type $FP_n$ of limit groups over Droms RAAGs: Introduction

-{\bf Acknowledgements} We are thankful to Montserrat Casals-Ruiz for helpful talks during the preparation of this manuscript.
+\textit{Acknowledgements.} We are thankful to Montserrat Casals-Ruiz for helpful talks during the preparation of this manuscript and the referee for the suggestions that improved the paper.
 D. Kochloukova was partially supported by the CNPq grant 301779/2017-1 and by the FAPESP grant 2018/23690-6.
 J. Lopez de Gamiz Zearra was supported by the Basque Government grant IT974-16 and the Spanish Government grant MTM2017-86802-P.